Keele University: Veterinary School

 Harper and Keele Veterinary School opened in 2020 as a joint venture with Harper Adams University.
 It offers a five-year BVetMS degree.
 A new building offering teaching facilities, clinics and staff and student facilities on campus opened in October 2021.
+In July 2025, the School's pioneer cohort of 90 newly qualified vets graduated.
+In the same month, the School was also ranked No.1 in the UK for Veterinary Medicine in the National Student Survey 2025.
+The School received full accreditation from the Royal College of Veterinary Surgeons (RCVS) Council for its Veterinary Medicine and Surgery (BVetMS) degree in October 2025.